MangiameliFabio/MangiameliFabio/README.md

 ### Duskborn

 Duskborn is a third-person shooter rouge-like.
 With a variety of movement options, you explore the world and upgrade yourself with items until you are powerful enough to beat the final boss.
 If you want to play the game you can download it for free on [Steam](https://store.steampowered.com/app/2474900/Duskborn/).
+Because the game was developed with Perforce I created a [Repository](https://github.com/MangiameliFabio/Duskborn) to showcase my code.

 This game was developed as a project for the game "internship" at HdM.
 It is supposed to be an experience as close to practice as possible.
 18 people were developing the game split into different departments.
 My position was the Head of Engineering.